Black Tie Optional, also known as “Black Tie Invited” or “Formal Attire”, is a dress code that offers flexibility within formal evening wear.

 Ground the look with black patent leather whole-cut oxfords from Edward Green.
 Black silk socks from Bresciani ensure a seamless transition from trousers to shoes.

-A black silk bow tie from Turnbull & Asser and a pair of vintage-inspired gold and onyx cufflinks from Cartier add the finishing touches.
+A black silk bow tie from Turnbull & Asser and a pair of vintage-style gold and onyx cufflinks from Cartier add the finishing touches.

 Fold a black silk pocket square from Tom Ford into a simple TV fold for a sleek appearance.